January 8, 2020

 Therefore, in this blog, Student Cover tries to inform readers about the possible impact of changing or leaving a study program midway in the US, on the ongoing student loan.
 We have put up 5 scenarios where a change might occur.

 This is the most comfortable scenario for the student to negotiate with the lending institution.
-If a student moves from one study program that falls under STEM (Science, Technology, Engineering and Mathematics) to another under STEM and in same department, the lending institution may not be averse to continue lending the student for the new study program.
-The only factor that the lender is likely to consider is the student’s job prospect after graduating in the new program.
+If a student moves from one study program that falls under STEM (Science, Technology, Engineering, and Mathematics) to another under STEM and in the same department, the lending institution may not be averse to continue lending the student for the new study program.
+The only factor that the lender is likely to consider is the student’s job prospects after graduating from the new program.

 In the event of a student deciding to change the stream and move from, say STEM to Humanities, he or she will most probably have to restart the program from the beginning.
 In such as scenario, the student has to reapply for education loan for new program.
 This may even lead to the lending institution offering a different type of loan.
 For example, if a student shifts from STEM program for which NBFCs offer unsecured loans (loans without collateral), to a program in Humanities stream, the lender may ask the student to apply for secured loan (loans against collateral).